 By taking a cash equivalent transfer to a QROPS a member takes control of their own pension funds and removes it from the risk of the pension scheme going bust.

-Individual circumstances, income, objectives, experience and attitude to investment risk must be taken into account when considering the above mentioned points.
+Individual circumstances, income, objectives, experience, underlying costs (including trust, platform type and funds) and attitude to investment risk must be taken into account when considering the above mentioned points.

-It is crucial before making any decisions that you get professional advice from a professional, suitably skilled and experienced financial adviser.
+It is absolutely crucial before making any decisions that you get professional advice from a financial adviser who is suitably skilled, qualified, regulated and experienced.